brickbots/PiFinder/docs/user_guide.md

 * If you are in an open area, the GPS dongle should have achieved a lock.
 Check  the status indicator in the title bar, or the [Status](#status) screen to verify.
 If not, double check the status light on the dongle and make sure it has an unobstructed view of as much sky as possible.
 The first solve after being off for a few days needs more satellites and will take longer.
 Subsequent locks will be much quicker using some cached data in the dongle.

 ### Shutdown and Restart
-There are two special key-combos for Restarting the PiFinder service and Shutting down the device before power-off.

 Although shutting down is not strictly needed before power-off, the PiFinder is a computer and there is a chance of file corruption.
 Some MicroSD cards are more sensitive to this than others.

-* Pressing the _7 8 9_ keys at the same time will restart the PiFinder software.
-This should not normally be needed, but can be useful for generating a new session id which is included for a photos and logging during a particular execution of the PiFinder software.
+Shutdown and Restart actions are available from the [Options](#options) for the [Status](#status) screen.
+Hold down _Ent_ and press _A_ to cycle through the system screens until you see the status screen, the press and hold _A_ to access the options.

-* Pressing the _1 2 3_ keys at the same time will shutdown the PiFinder system.
-After 15 seconds you can then power off the system knowing the OS has properly closed all files.
+Restarting the PiFinder software should not normally be needed, but can be useful for generating a new session id which is included for a photos and logging during a particular execution of the PiFinder software.

 #### Custom lists
 Custom observing lists coming soon....